Package 'multivarious'

 metric

-the similarity metric ("euclidean" or "cosine")
+similarity metric

 ...